jayala-29/cusp-project-files/README.md

 python 2.x and python 3.x for CodeQL to work correctly.

-Scripts that are used for static source code analysis leveraging CodeQL will be available in the `codeql-cli` and `queries` after this step.
+Scripts that are used for static source code analysis leveraging CodeQL will be available in `codeql-cli` and `queries` after this step.
 Included are queries downloaded on 04/19/2022, but you still need to get CodeQL version 2.8.5.
 To do so, run `./setup-codeql.sh`.
 It is recommended to have a Github token when prompted via `gh auth login`, which can be done by logging into Github on the